Major Options and Requirements

 Why Do It?
 Why not?
 Honors is for anyone who wants a more intense and rewarding research and writing experience.
 It can be very helpful to those interested in pursuing graduate study, but Honors is for anyone who simply wants to be able to demonstrate their ability to work independently, their enthusiasm for intellectual growth, and their interest and ability in writing.

 How to Do It?
-First, students wishing to complete Honors in the Department of English should set up an appointment with the English Undergraduate Advisor.
+First, students wishing to complete Honors in the Department of English should set up an appointment with the English Academic Advising Manager.

 Honors in the Major Requirements: